open/close all folders

 - At Mephit Furmeet 5, an attendee concealed his identity in the cheapest fursuit ever—a mouse mask made from a bag and a rope through the belt for a tail.
 At the end of the conference, the attendee's identity was revealed: none other than Dr. Samuel Conway, AKA Uncle Kage, chairman of Anthrocon.

 - Fans of sports teams who are on a particularly painful losing streak will wear brown bags over their heads at games to express dissatisfaction at the way a team is being run to denote shame rather than the desire to conceal one's identity for nefarious purposes.
 For example, for a period in the 1990s, the New Orleans Saints, a National Football League team, had notoriously lousy teams.
 Their fans took to calling them the "Aints" and wearing paper bags over their heads.
 The Detroit Lions have gotten a lot of this since 2002.

-- Shia LaBeouf had worn such a mask, written "I AM NOT FAMOUS ANYMORE" during the Berlin premiere of Nymphomaniac.
+- Shia LaBeouf wore such a mask, with "I AM NOT FAMOUS ANYMORE" written on it, during the Berlin premiere of Nymphomaniac.